Mechanisms of DNA-mediated allostery

 with $A$ a scale factor, $\mu=q_E^2+q_E^{*2}$ and $\lambda=|q_E|^2$.
-We note that \eqref{def:Kq-minimal} is not of the form \eqref{def:FT}, but should be interpreted as the continuum long wavelength limit ($q\to 0$) of the original model.
-Simulation data for $\widetilde{K}_q$, Fig.~\ref{fig:simulations}, show a double well shape implying that $q_E$ must have a non-vanishing real part, as a purely imaginary $q_E$ would lead to $\mu<0$ \eqref{def:Kq-minimal}.
-The non-trivial $q$-dependence supports the distal couplings model \eqref{eq:model}.
-A fit to \eqref{def:Kq-minimal} in the small $q$ region gives $\phi=0.8$ and $\xi_E=1.8$.
-The former parameter is close to the double helix periodicity $\phi=2\pi/10.5 \approx 0.6$, while the latter appears to be quite small as compared to experimental data which predict $\xi_E = 15-20$~bp.
-Simulations are however currently limited to time scales in the range $100$~ns-$1~\mu$s \cite{drsa16}, well below the experimentally relevant times.
-Longer range correlations could possibly manifest themselves at longer time scales than currently reachable in simulations.
-Quantitative matching of experimental DNA allostery data to state-of-the-art simulations remains an open challenge \cite{drsa16,bala18}.
+We note that \eqref{def:Kq-minimal} is not of the form \eqref{def:FT}, but should be interpreted as the continuum long wavelength limit ($q\to 0$) of model \eqref{eq:model}.
+Figure~\ref{fig:simulations}(c) shows $\widetilde{K}_q$ as obtained from simulation data averaged over two sequences (red circles).
+The double-well shaped curve is fitted, for small $q$, to \eqref{def:Kq-minimal} giving $\phi=0.9$ and $\xi_E=1.6$ (solid line in the inset of Fig.~\ref{fig:simulations}).
+The former parameter is close to the double helix periodicity $\phi=2\pi/10.5 \approx 0.6$, while the latter appears to be quite small as compared to experimental data which predict $\xi_E \approx 15$~bp.
+We show on the same inset a plot of Eq.~\eqref{def:Kq-minimal} with the latter values for $\phi$ and $\xi_E$.
+We conclude that simulations of the major-groove width qualitatively support the distal couplings model \eqref{eq:model}, but a quantitative matching remains an open challenge, as pointed out earlier \cite{drsa16,bala18}.
+See \cite{Note3} for an extended discussion on possible origins of these discrepancies.